evdk1212/shimmer_effect/README.md

             ),
           ),

-This code applies a shimmer animation to a container with a grey background and rounded corners, containing the text "Hello, world!"
-The shimmer animation will last for 2 seconds and use white and grey colors.
+This code applies a shimmer effect to a container with a grey background and rounded corners, containing the text "Hello, world!"
+The shimmer effect will last for 2 seconds and use white and grey colors.

-For more examples, see the example directory in the Shimmer animation package on GitHub.
+For more examples, see the example directory in the Shimmer effect package on GitHub.